 Warp & Blend – Hardware or Software

-We work alongside all of the major warp & blend calibration products, both hardware and software solutions, to create a single, optically correct image.
+We work alongside all of the major suppliers of warp and blend calibration products, both hardware and software solutions, to create a single, optically correct image.
 You can get automatic and semi-automatic calibration systems to ensure your multi-channel images are always perfectly aligned and beautifully blended, edge-over-edge.
-Our warp and blend is performed on the GPU as the image is rendered, removing the need for a warp & blend box in the video pipeline, further improving the performance of the video pipeline.
+Our warp and blend is performed on the GPU as the image is rendered, removing the need for a warp and blend box in the video pipeline, further improving the performance of the pipeline.

-We don’t sell or recommend specific projector hardware, but we have worked on many graphics installations… The key specifications have to be high refresh rate (120Hz), low latency, high resolution (at least 1920×1200 per channel), high brightness (scaling with screen size) and superior colour reproduction.
-Most of the simulator grade projectors now offer automatic or semi-automatic colour matching routines for creating accurate “single image” outputs.
+We don’t sell or recommend specific projector hardware, but we have worked on many graphics installations.
+The key specifications have to be high refresh rate (120Hz+), low latency, high resolution (at least HD or UltraHD), high brightness (scaling with screen size) and superior colour reproduction.
+Most of the simulator-grade projectors now offer automatic or semi-automatic colour matching routines for creating accurate “single image” outputs.